isaacpierreracine/hugo-isaac/content/post/PRPTuel.md

 cover:
     image: img/PRPTuel1.png
     alt: 'this is a post image'
-    caption: 'this is a caption'
+    caption: 'this image is great'
 ---
 ### Description du projet